12 Things Successful Visitor Centres Do Differently

 We love the work Southern Highlands Welcome Centre are doing through "This Month in the Highlands" videos, which showcases what's happening in the region that month.
 While it's great for visitors, it's also fantastic for educating local residents and traders.

-Clare Valley Food, Wine and Tourism Centre has regular Friday Night Wine Tasting, which is attended by locals as well as visitors, while Canberra Regional Visitor Centre engaged locals when they moved to their new open location with a well attended open day.
+Clare Valley Food, Wine and Tourism Centre has regular Friday Night Wine Tasting (recently back on after a pause during Covid-19), which is attended by locals as well as visitors, while Canberra Regional Visitor Centre engaged locals when they moved to their new open location with a well attended open day.

 9. Never Accept the Status Quo